vijaysolaraju09/manacity4.0/client/README.md

 ## Auth flow

-Users sign up and log in with a phone number or email address and a password.
+Users sign up and log in with a phone number and a password.
 Successful login stores the JWT token and user profile in `localStorage`.

 ## Backend API configuration